 Caffeine tablets are an excellent option if you are looking to avoid energy drinks like pre-workout or coffee.
 You have a lower chance of consuming extra calories, sugar, or artificial flavors by avoiding those drinks.
 So does pre-workout have different benefits compared to caffeine pills?

 “Of all the legal supplements an athlete could take, caffeine has the biggest effect on performance.”

 - Mark Glaister, exercise physiologist

-The best pre workout products will have significant benefits for your muscles.
-It focuses on providing nutrients that help your body in the long-term.
-You could gain the following:
+The best pre-workout products will have significant benefits for your muscles.
+It focuses on providing nutrients that help your body in the long term.
+You could gain:

-There are a few similar side effects of caffeine pills and pre workout products.
+There are a few similar side effects from caffeine pills and pre-workout products.

 Based on my experience, consistently taking caffeine pills or pre-workout supplements can lead to tolerance, diminishing their energizing effects.
 I've learned to reserve them for key training sessions or competitions to maintain their efficacy.